nest/ode-toolbox/README.md

 ```

 ### Conductance-based model
-The following examples shows an input model that corresponds to a conductance-based integrate-and-fire neuron with an alpha shaped postsynaptic response.
+The following example shows an input model that corresponds to a conductance-based integrate-and-fire neuron with an alpha-shaped postsynaptic response.
 This example provides also a `parameters` dictionary for the stiffness testing.

 ```
 {